Bowed & Buckling Foundation Wall Repair

 If you have observed foundation wall movement in your basement it is best to get a professional structural assessment.
 Hydrostatic pressure is most often the cause of walls movement.
 When soils expand and contract during normal seasonal weather changes the walls of incur fatigue, stress and result in damage.
 Rain, melting snow, frost are key culprits that impact these changes.

-Cracking, bowing, and buckling foundations are indicators of a serious problem that should taken seriously and repaired as soon as possible.
-Entire replacement of the foundation is not usually necesary.
+Cracking, bowing, and buckling foundations are indicators of a serious problem that should taken seriously and repaired as soon as possible before they can cause the need for a basement waterproofing solution to be installed as well.
+Entire replacement of the foundation is not usually necessary.
 In fact, it’s rarely suggested by a structural engineer.
-At Quality Waterproofing we use the following repair methods to address a bowing or buckling basement wall:
+At Quality Foundation Wall Crack we use the following repair methods to address a bowing or buckling basement wall:

 Steel Beam Foundation Reinforcement

 In order to install steel beam foundation supports, first, the floor along the foundation walls must be jackhammered where the beams will be placed.
 The beams are then installed and bolted to the wooden floor joists.
 The pressure bearing against the wall is transferred to the wood floor joists.

 This installation has many other shortcomings.
 Because the steel beams are straight, rigid supports, they will only touch the foundation wall where it’s bowed outwards the worst - the rest of the wall will not be supported.
 These beams are also large and awkward, and their installation causes the homeowner to lose several inches of living space while forcing them to remove drywall panels (in finished basements) for the installation.
 Finally, the installation merely braces the walls, whereas other foundation repair methods can provide a way for homeowners to actually straighten and repair the wall as well.

 The I-beam method is usually used in cases where carbon fiber can't be used due to the advanced decay of foundation walls.
 Our preferred method of repair is to use carbon fiber.